Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Methods

 \subsection{Procedure}

 The experiment consisted of three phases: pre-experiment measures, VR familiarization and environment learning, and the navigation experiment.

-\paragraph{Pre-experiment Measures} First, participants completed a multiple-object tracking task to assess attentional tracking ability.
+\paragraph{Pre-Experiment Measures} First, participants completed a multiple-object tracking task to assess attentional tracking ability.
 Participants were then fitted with the VR headset and the eye tracker was calibrated.

-\paragraph{VR Familiarization and Environment Learning} Participants first explored a short introductory VR environment to become comfortable with the headset and controller.
-They were then introduced to the maze and completed a guided learning phase in which arrow cues indicated a predefined route.
-Participants repeated this route several times and then retraced it without guidance until they could complete it successfully.
+\paragraph{VR Familiarization and Environment Learning} Participants first explored a separate, neutral VR maze to become familiar with the headset, controller, room-scale walking, and item selection before beginning the navigation experiment.

+They were then introduced to the experimental maze through a guided learning phase.
+Sequential, static red arrow markers indicated a fixed route through the environment.
+These markers were visually and functionally distinct from the experimental Arrow aid, which was yellow, dynamic, continuously visible, and indicated the direction of the current target rather than tracing a route.
+The learning markers were intended to establish basic maze familiarity and comfort with room-scale navigation, not to train participants on the experimental Arrow interface.

+Participants repeated the guided route several times and then retraced it without guidance until they could complete it successfully.
+Experimental trials used varied start--goal pairs, fog, time pressure, and a blocked corridor that forced online replanning; they therefore could not be completed by simply following the learned route.
+The familiarization procedure and the distinction between the learning markers and experimental Arrow aid are also shown in the Supplemental Video.

 \paragraph{Navigation Experiment} Participants navigated under four conditions: Arrow, Minimap, Compass, and Unaided.
 Each condition included one practice trial followed by six test trials.
-The Unaided condition was always presented first to prevent participants from learning the environment using navigation aids.
-The remaining aid conditions (Arrow, Minimap, and Compass) were counterbalanced across participants.
-Start and goal locations varied across trials, and start--goal pairs were not repeated.
+Because Unaided was always presented first to avoid aid-driven learning before the baseline measurement, including it in the inferential models would confound condition with practice and environment learning.
+We therefore treated Unaided as a descriptive baseline and restricted inferential comparisons to the three counterbalanced aid conditions.
+Trial order was included as a fixed effect in the trial-level models.